Skip to main content

 note

-When you Fork & restore from the secondary backup, your new fork service is created in the cloud and region where the secondary backup is located.
+When you fork & restore from the secondary backup, your new fork service is created in the cloud and region where the secondary backup is located.
 The fork service gets the same plan that the primary service uses.
 Backups of the fork service are located in the region where this new service is hosted.

 1. Open the Aiven Console and go to your service homepage.

-2. Select Backups from the sidebar.
+2. Click Backups in the sidebar.

 3. On the Backups page, select Fork & restore.

-4. In the New database fork window, apply the following settings:
+4. In the New database fork window:

-2. Specify a name for the new fork service.
+3. Specify a name for the new fork service.

-3. Select Create fork.
+4. Select Create fork.

 Migrate a service with BTAR